vanbrabantf/vanbrabantf.github.io/content/post/2018-10-08-a-love-letter-to-legacy-projects.md

 tump: /assets/posts/2018-12-13-love/tump.jpg
 ---

+**This post wast orignially posted on the [24daysindecember](https://24daysindecember.net/2018/12/13/a-love-letter-to-legacy-projects/) site**

 Monday morning.
 Your previous project just wrapped up, and they are going to assign you a brand new one.
 They even promised you the lead on this project.
 Who said Mondays couldn’t be great?

 A few hours later and you are staring at the most dreadful code you have ever seen — controllers of more than a thousand lines, PHP that injects jQuery in the views, raw SQL statements that could challenge a Dostoyevsky novel in size.
 The list goes on and on.
 This Monday is going to need a ton of coffee.